ibm-cloud-docs/power-iaas/carbon-calculator.md

 {: ghg-who}
 {: #faq-ccc}

-To view and export GHG emissions data for an account, you must be able to access the billing service for that account.
-To access the billing service, you must be the account owner, account administrator, a user with a viewer role, or a user with higher permissions.
+To view and export GHG emissions data for an account, you must have account owner, administrator, or viewer level access on the billing service.
 You must have an account or have a billing administrator role to grant other users access to the billing service.
 For more information, see [FAQ for IBM Cloud Carbon Calculator](https://cloud.ibm.com/docs/account?topic=account-carboncalcfaqs){: external}.

 ### How to view the Power Virtual Server GHG emissions data on carbon calculator?